Bilaltariq98/k8s-banking-testbed-argocd/README.md

 5. port forward Argo CD and access it from the port forwarded URL (localhost:8081 in my case)

 >kubectl port-forward svc/argocd-server -n argocd 8081:443

+6. To access the application do the following

+ a) Get the Istio Ingress IP via the following
+    kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'

+ b) Update /etc/hosts with the following entries (replace ISTIO_INGRESS_IP with your IP from the above output)

+    ISTIO_INGRESS_IP banking-testbed.com
+    ISTIO_INGRESS_IP banking-testbed-preview.com